-This is a guest post by Michael T Skinner.
-If you want to Guest Post, check out the Guidelines here.
+This is a guest post by Harry Mortensson.
+If you would like to Guest Post, check out the Guidelines here.

 What is mezzanine floor fire protection and why is it necessary?

 So called ‘fire protection’ is effectively insulation of the mezzanine floor steelwork to prevent it from heating up quickly in a fire.
 Unprotected steelwork heats up quickly and can suddenly collapse.
 Fire protection is specified for a certain period of time such as ‘half hour’, ‘1 hour’, ‘2 hour’ or ‘4 hour’.
 The time period refers to the time that the protected elements remain structurally sound in the event of a fire.
 The fire protection required for different parts of buildings is specified within the Building Regulations part B.

 Fire protecting building elements in accordance with the regulations is a statutory requirement, protecting lives and property and enabling the fire brigade to assess how long they can safely fight a fire before a risk of collapse.

 Providing fire protection to mezzanine floors is also referred to as ‘fire rating’ them, and a mezzanine floor fitted with fire protection may be referred to as ‘fire rated’.